typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 With `IO` thread forking or call-stack shifting has to be explicit.
 This goes for `parMapN` and for `start` as well.
 If scheduling fairness is a concern, then asynchronous boundaries have to be explicit.

-### sequencing
+### parSequence

-If you have a list of IO, and you want a IO of the result list you can use .parSequence which executes the IO's in parallel.
+If you have a list of IO, and you want a single IO with the result list you can use `parSequence` which executes the IO's in parallel.
+The IO's must be asynchronous, which if they are not you can use [shift](#shift).

 ```tut:silent
 import cats._